Gabriel González (Mexican footballer)

-Gabriel R. González (born 15 February 1988 in Nayarit) is a Mexican footballer who played as a midfielder.
+Gabriel R. González (born 15 February 1988) is a Mexican footballer who played as a midfielder.

 Career

 After spending time in the USL PDL with Ventura County Fusion Gonzalez signed for the Los Angeles Blues of the USL Pro.
 On 2 April 2013 Gonzalez made his debut for the Blues against new expansion franchise VSI Tampa Bay FC in which he came on in the 78th minute as the Blues lost the match 1–0.